Mystery Science Theater 3000: KTMA era (1988–1989)

-Comedy Channel and Comedy Central era (1989–1996)
+Comedy Channel (1989–1991) and Comedy Central (1991–1996) eras

 The Comedy Channel offered Best Brains $35,000 per episode but allowed Best Brains to retain the show's rights.
 Best Brains was also able to keep production local to Minnesota instead of the network's desire to film in New York City or Los Angeles, as it would have cost four times more per episode, according to Hodgson.
 Best Brains established an office and warehouse space in Eden Prairie for filming.
 With an expanded but still limited budget, they were able to hire more writers, including Mike Nelson, Mary Jo Pehl, and Frank Conniff, and build more expansive sets and robot puppets.
 They retained the characters of Dr. Forrester (Beaulieu) and Dr. Erhardt (Weinstein) from the KTMA era and crafted the larger narrative of each episode being an "experiment" they test on Joel.
-The show began its national run shortly after the Comedy Channel went on the air in November 1989.
+The show began its national run shortly after The Comedy Channel went on the air in November 1989.

-MST3K was considered Comedy Channel's signature program, generating positive press about the show despite the limited availability of the cable channel nationwide.
+MST3K was considered The Comedy Channel's signature program, generating positive press about the show despite the limited availability of the cable channel nationwide.
 After the second season, The Comedy Channel and rival comedy cable network HA! merged to become CTV: The Comedy Network (later changed to Comedy Central).
 During this period, MST3K became the newly merged cable channel's signature series, expanding from 13 to 24 episodes a year.
 To take advantage of the show's status, Comedy Central ran "Turkey Day", a 30-hour marathon of MST3K episodes during Thanksgiving 1991.
 The name of the event was not only inspired by the traditional turkey meal served on Thanksgiving, but also by use of "Turkey" from The Golden Turkey Awards to represent bad movies.
 This tradition would be continued through the rest of the Comedy Central era.
 Though the show did not draw large audience numbers compared to other programming on Comedy Central, such as reruns of Saturday Night Live, the dedicated fans and attention kept the show on the network.

 Mystery Science Theater 3000: The Movie was produced during the later half of the Comedy Central era and had a very limited theatrical release in 1996 through Universal Pictures and Gramercy Pictures.
 It featured Mike and the bots subjected to the film This Island Earth by Dr. Forrester.
 Though well received by critics and fans, the film was a financial disappointment due to its limited distribution.